Stocks tumble as Wall Street wonders what will break next

 Wall Street already in February gave up on hopes that cuts to interest rates could come later this year.
 Worries then flared this week that rates are set to go even higher than expected after the Fed said it could reaccelerate the size of its rate hikes.

 Friday’s jobs report helped calm some of those worries, which led to some up-and-down trading.
-Overall hiring was hotter than expected, which could be a sign the labor market remains too strong for the Fed's liking despite the fastest set of rate hikes in decades.
+Overall hiring was hotter than expected, which could be a sign the labor market remains too strong for the Fed's liking.

 But the data also showed a slowdown from January’s jaw-dropping hiring rate.
-More importantly for markets, average hourly earnings for workers rose by 0.2% in February from January.
+More importantly for markets, average hourly earnings for workers rose by less in February than economists expected.

-That was a slowdown from January’s 0.3% gain, and it was lower than the 0.4% acceleration that economists expected.
-This number is crucial on Wall Street because the Fed is focusing on wage growth in particular in its fight against inflation.
+That's crucial for Wall Street because the Fed is focusing on wage growth in particular in its fight against inflation.
 It worries too-high gains could cause a vicious cycle that worsens inflation, even though raises help workers struggling to keep up with rising prices at the register.

 Among other signs of a cooling but still-resilient labor market, the unemployment rate ticked up and the percentage of Americans with or looking for jobs edged up by a tiny bit.